 Instead of turning to a liquid supplement to help you lose the weight, you will be better off going with the route that works: a healthy diet and exercise program.
-Start by filling your diet with the right foods, eating more fruits, vegetables, whole grains, lean proteins and healthy fats.
-To get the most nutritional bang for your calorie buck, fill half your plate with fruits and veggies, one-quarter with a lean protein and the other quarter with a healthy whole grain.
+Start by filling your diet with the right foods, eating more fruits, vegetables, whole grains, lean proteins and healthy fats, as recommended by the 2015-2020 Dietary Guidelines for Americans.

 When it comes to exercise, the Physical Activity Guidelines for Americans recommends at least 150 minutes of moderate intensity or 75 minutes of vigorous intensity aerobic activity per week.
 To lose weight, you might need more than this recommended minimum.

 You should also try to include whole-body strength-training exercises twice a week, such as lifting weights or body resistance exercises, to help build and maintain muscle mass.

 - National Institutes of Health: Office of Dietary Supplements: "Magnesium"